prnake/ACG-SimpleQA/README_en.md

    <a href="README.md">中文</a> | <a href="README_en.md">English</a>
 </p>

-**ACG-SimpleQA** is an objective knowledge question-answering dataset focused on the Chinese ACG (Animation, Comic, Game) domain, containing **4242** carefully designed QA samples (not just auto-generated).
+**ACG-SimpleQA** is an objective knowledge question-answering dataset focused on the Chinese ACG (Animation, Comic, Game) domain, containing **4242** ~~auto-generated~~ carefully designed QA samples.
 This benchmark aims to evaluate large language models' factual capabilities in the ACG culture domain, featuring Chinese language, diversity, high quality, static answers, and easy evaluation.

 ## 📢 Latest Updates